Ada-Developers-Academy/jump-start-live/lessons/day3/readme.md

 # Day 3

 ## Prep Work
-* Review your [Election time](https://github.com/Ada-Developers-Academy/jump-start/blob/master/lessons/iterators/assignments/election.md) solution and be prepared to talk with others about your code
+* Review your [Election time](https://github.com/Ada-Developers-Academy/jump-start/blob/master/lessons/iterators/assignments/election.md) solution and be prepared to talk with others about your code.
-* Review the [Iterator notes](https://github.com/Ada-Developers-Academy/jump-start/tree/master/lessons/iterators) from JumpStart
+* Review the [Iterator notes](https://github.com/Ada-Developers-Academy/jump-start/tree/master/lessons/iterators) from JumpStart.
 * Watch [Day 3 Videos](https://adaacademy.hosted.panopto.com/Panopto/Pages/Sessions/List.aspx?folderID=4bd4003b-ca01-4260-8e3e-86296c909339) and review [lesson notes](#lessons).
-* Complete [exercises](#exercises) listed below and be prepared to discuss them with others in class.
+* Complete the [exercises](#exercises) and be prepared to discuss them with others in class.

 ## Goals
 * Understand and be able to use iterators and loops